 The brain functions as networks of neurons.
-However, the detailed wiring diagram at the single-neuron level has been hardly revealed.
-Drawing a complete map of wiring (“connectome”) remains a great challenge in neuroscience and bio-imaging.
-We recreate the brain in special forms that reveal the immense networks.
-We aim to finally seek the mathematical rules: how neural networks build a whole brain.
+However, the intricate wiring diagram at the single-neuron level has been scarcely revealed.
+Drawing a complete map of this wiring (“connectome”) remains a significant challenge in neuroscience and bio-imaging.
+We recreate the brain in unique forms that unveil its extensive networks.
+Our ultimate goal is to decipher the mathematical rules governing how neural networks construct an entire brain.
 Our challenge is supported by the Suh Kyungbae Foundation.

-The trend of current biology has rapidly shifted to single-cell transcriptomics, and the field is further demanding transcriptomes contained in images—”spatial transcriptomics”.
-We are trying creative engineering ideas to present efficient imaging tools that produce more complete transcriptomic information in spatial context.
+The trend in current biology has rapidly shifted towards single-cell transcriptomics, and the field is increasingly demanding transcriptomes contained within images—referred to as “spatial transcriptomics”.
+We are exploring creative ideas based on material engineering to develop efficient imaging tools that can provide more comprehensive transcriptomic information within a spatial context.